omerbenamram/mft/README.md

 This is a parser for the MFT (master file table) format.

-Supported rust version is latest stable rust (minimum 1.34) or nightly.
+MSRV is latest stable rust.

 [Documentation](https://docs.rs/mft)